 - Sun Exposure: Shade to part sun

-- When it's in Trouble: Yellowing leaves, wilting
+- Signs of a Problem: Yellowing leaves, wilting

 Starting Impatiens From Seed

 Impatiens are extremely popular with gardeners, and young plants are incredibly easy to find in the spring.
-Impatiens can be grown from seed, however.
+Impatiens can also be grown from seed.
 The only downside to starting with seeds is that you'll have to wait a little longer to enjoy your plant's blooms, but starting impatiens indoors can shorten the delay.

 In What Zone Do Impatiens Grow Best?

 Impatiens are tenacious plants and grow well as annuals almost anywhere in the United States.
-Even in zone 2, where there is only about 90 frost-free days, impatiens will flourish during the little time they have.
-In zones 10, 11 and 12, impatiens are perennials and will come back each year.
+Even in zone 2, where there are only about 90 frost-free days, impatiens will flourish during the little time they have to bloom.
+In zones 10, 11 and 12, impatiens are perennials.

 When Should You Plant Impatiens?

 For maximum enjoyment, plant impatiens as early as you can in the spring.
 As long as the soil temperature is at least 75 degrees, your plants will do well.

 If you see a plant that catches your eye during a summer stroll through the garden center, don't hesitate to purchase and plant it.
 Your plant may need a bit more water if planted in the summer rather than spring, but it should take root without issue.
 Later planting gives you less time to enjoy your impatiens before winter, but it won't harm the plant.

 Soil, Sunlight and Water Recommendations for Impatiens